-Expanding to other outcome measures, I find that Black teachers have large effects on shortterm absenteeism of all students, though the effect is larger for Black students (38% decrease) compared to non-Black students (20% decrease).
-Effects on Black students' absences persist to a large degree up to six years later when students are in high school (36% decrease).
+Expanding to other outcome measures, I find that Black teachers have large effects on short-term absenteeism of all students, though the effect is larger for Black students (47% decrease, exponentiating the coefficient that is estimated in log units) compared to non-Black students (22% decrease).
+Effects on Black students' absences persist to a large degree up to six years later when students are in high school (43% decrease).
 In the short term, Black teachers also improve the math test scores of both Black and non-Black students (0.24 SD, on average across students, with no differential effect between subgroups).
 None of the effects on math achievement in high school are statistically significantly different from zero.
 However, point estimates suggest persistence over time for Black students (0.12 SD) but not non-Black students.
 The reverse is true for effects on ELA achievement.
 In the short term, Black teachers have very large impacts on the ELA test scores of Black students (0.38 SD), with potential persistence over time (0.17 SD, though not statistically significantly different from zero).
 For non-Black students, short-term effects are positive but small, while effects in high school are larger (0.07 versus 0.22 SD, not statistically distinguishable).

-&lt;sup>7 For transparency, I report effects for Asian or Hispanic versus White teachers-which are estimated in the model-in Supplemental Table 7.
+7 For transparency, I report effects for Asian or Hispanic versus White teachers-which are estimated in the model-in Supplemental Table 7.
 Patterns are very similar to the effects of Black versus White teachers.
 However, I do not focus on these findings given the very small sample of Asian and Hispanic teachers and students.